 The new framework for resolution of stressed assets

-The Reserve Bank of India has brought out the Revised Framework for the Resolution of Stressed Assets on February 12, 2018.
-This new framework is aimed to facilitate the stressed asset resolution in the context of the launch of the Insolvency and Bankruptcy Code 2016.
+The new framework is aimed to facilitate the stressed asset resolution in the context of the launch of the Insolvency and Bankruptcy Code 2016.
 A notable feature of the new framework is that most of the requirements for resolution has become more stringent.
 Strict regulations regarding reporting of stress by large borrowers, vigilant policies by the lenders who undertake resolution of stressed assets, strong conditions for the implementation of resolution plans, revised prudential norms for restructuring under IBC and non-IBC, penalties for concealment of stressed assets by banks etc., are the major features of the new framework.

 For the identification of early stress, the RBI already designed the Special Mention Account (SMA) categories.
 The SMA status for early stress are expressed in term of number of days before an asset reaching NPA status.
 The SMA classification is given below.